-From 28 Jan to 03 Feb 2020, the trend of water levels at Chiang Sean were slightly increased after finishing test of equipment of hydropower dam at Jinghong at 4 Jan 2020.
+From 11 to 17 Feb 2020, the trend of water levels at Chiang Sean were slightly decreased after finishing test of equipment of hydropower dam at Jinghong at 4 Jan 2020.
 Water level at Chiang Sean is relied from inflow from Jinghong Hydropower Station on Lancang and its catchment rainfall.
 The impact could obviously see the gradually increasing water level to downstream to Vientiane/Nong Khai.
 Based on a hydrological phenomenon, the inflow contribution of water from the upstream of Lancang-Mekong in China to the Mekong mainstream is about 16% in total during the Dry season from Nov to May, while 24% in the Wet season (Adamson.
 2010).
 The whole inflow of water into the lower Mekong basin is influenced more by inflow from tributaries and the direct rainfall catchment.

 The low inflows from upstream and less rainfall in catchments, resulting water levels from Paksane to Pakse are drastically dropped below their minimum levels.
-Also, from Stung Treng, Kratie and Kompong Cham stations water levels are followed the same trend from upstream which stay below their minimum levels.
+For example at Vientiane/Nong Khai.
+Also, from Stung Treng, Kratie and Kompong Cham stations water levels are followed the same trend from upstream but still close ot their LTAs.
+However, downstream from Komgpong to Neak Loung on the Mekong river, Phnom Penh Port to Prekdam on the Tonle Sap and Bassac and Kph Khel on the Bassac river, the water levels are stay close to their Minimum Levels.
+These stations also considered as critical condition.